Welcome to the Fleishman Career Center Financial Literacy community page!

 Tips for successful budgeting

-• Set personal goals: Whether you’re saving for spring break, a new laptop, or saving for the future—goals will provide you with clarity and help you stay motivated.
+• Set personal goals: Whether you’re saving for spring break, a new laptop, or starting an emergency fund—goals will provide you with clarity and help you stay motivated.

 • Find your preferred method: From pen and paper, to spreadsheets, to robust apps—there are countless resources available to help you budget effectively.
 Finding the method of budgeting that works best for you is an important step.